Graylog2/documentation/pages/queries.rst

 The time frame selector defines in what time range to search in.
 It offers three different ways of selecting a time range and is vital for search speed: If you know you are only interested in messages of the last hour, only search in that time frame.
-This will make Graylog search in :doc:`relevant indices <index_model>` only and greatly reduce system load and required resources.
+This will make Graylog search in :doc:`relevant indices <configuration/index_model>` only and greatly reduce system load and required resources.

 .. image:: /images/queries_time_range_selector.png